» Ar Raheeq Al Mukhtum

 Prophet’s house.
 Thus they kept vigil all night long, waiting to kill him the moment he left his house early

-in the morning, peeping now and then through hole in the door to make sure that he was still lying in his
+in the morning, peeping now and then through a hole in the door to make sure that he was still lying in his

 bed.
 Abu Jahl, the great enemy of Islam, used to walk about haughtily and arrogantly jeering at Muhammad's